History of medicine: Institutions

 The first medical schools were opened in the 9th century, most notably the Schola Medica Salernitana at Salerno in southern Italy.
 The cosmopolitan influences from Greek, Latin, Arabic, and Hebrew sources gave it an international reputation as the Hippocratic City.
 Students from wealthy families came for three years of preliminary studies and five of medical studies.
 The medicine, following the laws of Federico II, that he founded in 1224 the university and improved the Schola Salernitana, in the period between 1200 and 1400, it had in Sicily (so-called Sicilian Middle Ages) a particular development so much to create a true school of Jewish medicine.

 As a result of which, after a legal examination, was conferred to a Jewish Sicilian woman, Virdimura, wife of another physician Pasquale of Catania, the historical record of before woman officially trained to exercise of the medical profession.

 At the University of Bologna the training of physicians began in 1219.
 The Italian city attracted students from across Europe.
 Taddeo Alderotti built a tradition of medical education that established the characteristic features of Italian learned medicine and was copied by medical schools elsewhere.Turisanus (d.
 1320) was his student.

 The University of Padua was founded about 1220 by walkouts from the University of Bologna, and began teaching medicine in 1222.
 It played a leading role in the identification and treatment of diseases and ailments, specializing in autopsies and the inner workings of the body.
 Starting in 1595, Padua's famous anatomical theatre drew artists and scientists studying the human body during public dissections.
 The intensive study of Galen led to critiques of Galen modeled on his own writing, as in the first book of Vesalius's De humani corporis fabrica.
 Andreas Vesalius held the chair of Surgery and Anatomy (explicator chirurgiae) and in 1543 published his anatomical discoveries in De Humani Corporis Fabrica.
 He portrayed the human body as an interdependent system of organ groupings.
 The book triggered great public interest in dissections and caused many other European cities to establish anatomical theatres.

 By the thirteenth century, the medical school at Montpellier began to eclipse the Salernitan school.
 In the 12th century, universities were founded in Italy, France, and England, which soon developed schools of medicine.
 The University of Montpellier in France and Italy's University of Padua and University of Bologna were leading schools.
 Nearly all the learning was from lectures and readings in Hippocrates, Galen, Avicenna, and Aristotle.
-In later centuries, the importance of universities founded in the late Middle Ages gradually increased, e.g. Charles University in Prague (established in 1348), Jagiellonian University in Cracow (1364), University of Vienna (1365), Heidelberg University (1386) and University of Greifswald (1456).
+In later centuries, the importance of universities founded in the late Middle Ages gradually increased, e.g. Charles University in Prague (established in 1348), Jagiellonian University in Kraków (1364), University of Vienna (1365), Heidelberg University (1386) and University of Greifswald (1456).